 (Registration for the exam is not required since there is no classical examination.)

 There is no separate reading list for this course.
-Students use the literature they need for writing of their Master's Thesis as well as their fieldwork notes.
+Students use the literature they need for writing of their Master Thesis Project and fieldwork/internship reports.